gaverhae/blog/blog/content/md/posts/2021-03-07-review-whyfp.md

 treeof * ::= Node * (listof (treeof *))
 ```

-which would roughly corresponf to the Haskell type definitions:
+which would roughly correspond to the Haskell type definitions:

 ```haskell
 data List a = Nil | Cons a (List a)